Error 403 in Web Scraping: 7 Easy Solutions and Examples

 }

-The difference is clear.
-But you can change your headers to look like a regular browser using Python Requests.
-To do that, define browser headers in the headers object, which is used to make the request, just as you did with User Agents.
+You can change your headers to look like a regular browser using Python Requests.
+To do that, define browser headers in the headers object just as you did with User Agents.

 Example